Important COVID-19 travel guidance

 The Foreign, Commonwealth & Development Office currently advises British nationals against all but essential international travel.
 Travel to some countries and territories is currently exempted.

 This advice is being kept under constant review.
 Travel disruption is still possible and national control measures may be brought in with little notice, so check our travel guidance.

-From 4 July, Poland is exempt from the FCO advice against all non-essential international travel.
+From 4 July, Poland is exempt from the FCDO advice against all non-essential international travel.
 This is based on the current assessment of COVID-19 risks.

 Travel is subject to entry restrictions

 - Daily flights are running between Poland and the UK.

 - You are not required to self-isolate on arrival in Poland if you are a UK, European Union or EFTA national unless you have coronavirus symptoms or you have come into contact with someone who has.